 3. In his analysis of grammatical rules and classification, Al-Jalal emphasized the importance of meaning.

-4. The marginalia produced by Al-Jalal serves as a compelling illustration of his application of grammatical principles and rules.
+4. The commentary produced by Al-Jalal serves as a compelling illustration of his application of grammatical principles and rules.

-5. Within the marginalia, Al-Jalal addressed numerous linguistic rules encompassing both rhetoric and grammar, while also articulating his rhetorical approach without segregating it into a distinct classification.
+5. Within the commentary, Al-Jalal addressed numerous linguistic rules encompassing both rhetoric and grammar, while also articulating his rhetorical approach without segregating it into a distinct classification.

-1. The necessity for rigorous scholarly studies focused on Yemen’s scientific heritage across various disciplines, as existing research on Yemeni heritage literature—both verified and unverified—remains limited.
+1. The necessity for rigorous scholarly studies focused on Yemen’s scholarly heritage across various disciplines, as the existing research on Yemeni heritage studies—both verified and unverified—remains limited.

 2. A comparative analysis between Al-Jalal’s commentary on Al-Kashaf and other Yemeni heritage works related to Al-Kashaf—such as commentaries, annotations, or refinements—to illustrate the unique Yemeni perspective in its engagement with Al-Zamakhshari’s interpretation.